This freezer-friendly Loaded Potato Soup is rich, delicious, and can be thrown together in your Instant Pot right before dinnertime.

 - Top with bacon, cheddar cheese, green onion, or toppings of your choice.

-- After fully cooking the meal, let it cool.
-Store in an air tight container and freeze.
+Freeze For Later: After fully cooking the soup, let it cool.
+Store in an air tight freezer container and freeze.

-- To reheat, let soup thaw in the refrigerator and then warm over the stove or in the microwave.
+Prepare From Frozen: To reheat, thaw the soup using one of these methods and then warm over low heat on the stove or in the microwave.

 About the Author